silent10/android/README.md

 ## Step 4: Implement your applicative callbacks

-Remember the "MyTravelAppHandler" which we passed to *initEva* in step one?
+Remember the "MyTravelAppHandler" which we passed to *initEva* in step two?
 This object should implement interfaces from the com.evature.evasdk.appinterface namespace.

 These interfaces include: